pedrosoteroth/brcap-minimum-express-boilerplate/README.md

 # Minimum Express Boilerplate for Brasilcap

+Boilerplate suggested to work in Brasilcap with RESTful APIs

 ##Folder and file structure

 To begin with, the important parts of the structure for now are: